BioMoDeL/aesop/docs/index.rst

 protein families as well as within indivdiual proteins in terms of individual amino acid contributions.

-AESOP is implemented in Python 2.7 and depends on a number of computational tools including: APBS, PDB2PQR, ProDy, Modeller, and gridDataFormats.
+AESOP is implemented in Python 2.7 and depends on a number of computational tools including: APBS, PDB2PQR, ProDy, and Modeller.
 Documentation can be found at `aesop.readthedocs.io
 <aesop.rtfd.io>`_.
 We welcome questions and collaboration on the GitHub page for AESOP at
 `https://github.com/rohithmohan/aesop <https://github.com/rohithmohan/aesop>`_.